 Remember when I went on the Carnival Vista back in May of 2016, during this trip I had the opportunity to attend the Carnival Horizon Keel Laying Ceremony at Fincantieri’s historic Castellammare shipyard outside of Naples, Italy.

 This was a day that I honestly never in my life would have thought would happen.
-I was one of a few members of press that had the chance to see this ceremony along with Carnival President Christine Duffy, John Heald and more Carnival executives.
+I was one of a few members of the press that had the chance to see this ceremony along with Carnival President Christine Duffy, John Heald, and more Carnival executives.

 Carnival President Christine Duffy served as the godmother of the ship for the ceremony.
 She cut a ceremonial cord and launched a bottle of champagne against the ship.
 The ship then rolled into the Mediterranean for the first time.

 The ship was moved via tugboat from Naples to the Fincantieri’s Marghera shipyard where other sections of the ship are being constructed.
 The second Vista-class ship will be completed at the Marghera shipyard and is scheduled to enter service in spring 2018.

 Recently named the Carnival Horizon this ship will have many of the same innovations seen on the Carnival Vista and some new things that have yet to be announced.
 I can’t wait to learn more about the new ship and everything new that Carnival will be rolling out over the next year.